Documentation Standards

 Doc Quality Standards

-Avoid these anti-patterns
+Avoid documentation anti-patterns

 - Leaky layering: docs exposing internal implementation details.